karaagro/cadi-ai/README.md

 There are some rules, though, that we believe must be observed in contributing to the application.
 Find more information on these rules and related ones below.

 * ### Technologies & Tools
   CADI AI is a flutter-based local desktop application.
-The following technologies and tools are used in the development of the applicatioin.
+The following technologies and tools are used in the development of the application.
 These technologies are also pre-requisite in order to contribute to the improvement of the application.
-  1. Flutter
+  1. Flutter<=3.3.0
   2. Dart
   3. Isar Database
   4. GetX Controller
   3. Python 3.0 and later
   4. Python Libraries(
-    Flask,
-    ultralytics,
-    etc...
+    Flask=>2.3.2,
+    Flask-cors=>3.0.10,
+    ultralytics=>8.0.106,
+    torchvision=>0.15.2,
+    torch=>2.0.1,
+    opencv-python=>4.7.0.72,
+    pandas=>2.0.1,
+    psutil=>5.9.5,
+    pyyaml=>6.0,
+    tqdm=>4.65.0,
+    matplotlib=>3.7.1,
+    seaborn=>0.12.2
   )
   5. Visual Studio Code (Recommended IDE)
   6. Xcode (Required only for MacOs X)